 We then analyzed several dozen free, open source, and commercial thesauri, including WordNet, the NASA Thesaurus, and data from the National Library of Medicine and the Library of Congress.
 These sources helped us find over a million word relationships.

 We sought to capture a foundation of broader associations, like the connection between “horse” and “stable” or “cat” and “meow.”
 To do this, we built a large corpus of English prose from multiple genres.
 For each of our terms, we extracted a pool of matching sentences and paragraphs.
 We then used topic modeling to discover abstract topics in collections of text.
 These topic models examined the statistics of words in each collection, revealing clusters of words likely to appear together.

-In addition to natural language processing, we conducted new lexicographic work.
-We defined thousands of groups of related terms, from denominations of Christianity to human bones to high-pitched sounds.
+In addition to natural language processing, we conducted new lexicographic work focused on cultural expansiveness.
+We defined thousands of groups of related terms, from denominations of Christianity to human bones to high-pitched sounds, that go beyond synonyms.
 We identified thousands of definitions and relationships for the most common words in English (so-called stopwords), which are typically omitted from word databases.
 We made a comprehensive list of vulgar and offensive terms, and identified thousands of antonym pairs.
 We subjected our work to intense editorial review to catch errors from the natural language processing, such as those caused by compound words (e.g., “New York,” which was broken into “New” and “York”) or errors from faulty optical character recognition.
 This work expanded the word relationships for more than 80,000 terms, while also fixing thousands of errors.